beatlabs/harvester/README.md

 Will be github issues once we move to thebeatapp organization.

+- The code has a data race and cannot be used with safety.
 - create examples folder with a service implementation (@d.baltas)
 - move to circle-ci
 - Error handling